SAP-samples/cap-service-integration-codejam/exercises/07-add-cds-definitions/README.md

 * bringing in a reference to the top level part of the `s4.simple` namespace in the `index.cds` file we just added earlier; this namespace is where the `Customers` entity in that file belongs

-* adding the `Customers` projection on to the `IncidentsService` service which already has three existing projections (`Incidents`, `Appointments` and `ServiceWorkers`)
+* adding the `Customers` projection entity to the `IncidentsService` service which already has three existing projection entities (`Incidents`, `Appointments` and `ServiceWorkers`)

 > Did you spot the shorthand references in the second `using` statement?
 The first one was the import of `s4` being the entire top-level namespace which therefore includes `s4.simple`; the second one was to `./external` - the `index.cds` is defaulted.

 ### Consider the units of definition and their relationships

-It's worth pausing here to make sure we can visualize what's happening, and where.
+👉 Take a moment here to make sure you can visualize what's happening, and where:

 ```text
                   +--    +------------------------------+